haydensterling05/portfolio/README.md

 #### Project 1: Species Classification Model
 This project was completed during my time working at TaroAI as a Data Science Intern.

-My goal for this project was to develop a machine learning model in Python to successfully predict the species of a tree based on an image.
+My goal for this project was to develop a classification machine learning model in Python to successfully predict the species of a tree based on an image.
 I used various approaches to solve this computer vision problem and worked across different datasets provided to me by the company.
 After trying many different approaches to the model, I achieved ~85% accuracy in the most successful approach.

 Skills used:
 - Data cleaning